 Official Travel Party.
-There are 37 individuals in each team's official travel party.
-Transportation and per diem will be provided to cover the 37 individuals.
+There are 33 individuals in each team's official travel party with not more than 28 participants in uniform.
+Transportation and per diem will be provided to cover the 33 individuals.

 Bench Area.
-A total of 50 individuals are allowed within the team bench area from the start of the pregame warmup through the entire game, two of which must be designated medical personnel.
-Please refer to Appendix A.
+A total of 42 individuals are allowed within the team bench area from the start of the pregame warmup through the entire game, two of which must be designated medical personnel; 41 if only one person is designated medical personnel.